We, Qaboos bin Said, the Sultan of Oman

 after perusal of the Basic Statute of the State promulgated by Royal Decree 101/96,

 and the Law of the Flag, Emblem, and National Anthem of the State promulgated by Royal Decree 53/2004,

 have decreed as follows

-This decree shall be published in the Official Gazette, and comes into force on the date of its issuance.
+This decree shall be published in the Official Gazette, and comes into force on the day following the date of its publication.

 Qaboos bin Said

 Published in Official Gazette 1268 issued on 18 November 2018.